-The case of any student who, upon being found guilty, is sentenced to exclusion from the Institution for a stated period, disqualification from writing examinations, expelled from a residence or expelled from the Institution, shall be reviewed by the Vice Chancellor's Tribunal before the sentence becomes final.
-Such exclusion, disqualification or expulsion shall be suspended pending the outcome of the review of the Vice Chancellor's Tribunal.
-However, no test and/or examination result of the student(s) involved will be published in the interim.
+The case of any student who, upon being found guilty, is sentenced to exclusion from the Institution for a stated period, disqualification from writing examinations, expelled from a residence or expelled from the Institution, shall be reviewed by the Appeals Tribunal before the sentence becomes final (SR5 (1)(b) also refers).
+Such exclusion, disqualification or expulsion shall be suspended pending the outcome of the review of the Appeals Tribunal.
+However, no test, assessment and/or examination result of the student(s) involved will be published in the interim.

-SR7 THIRD LEVEL TRIBUNAL
+SR5 THIRD LEVEL TRIBUNAL

-(I) The Vice-Chancellor's Tribunal
+(I) The Appeals Tribunal